Evan Farmer: Acting

 It was while filming Shaft that he won the lead role as Jerry O'Keefe in MTV's first made-for-TV movie, 2gether, a film that copied the mockumentary format of This is Spinal Tap, but this time as a parody of the successful boy bands of the time period.
 The high ratings of the film spurred a TV series of the same name, as well as two back to back gold albums 2ge+her and 2Ge+her Again.
-The TV series was cancelled at the end of season 2, shortly after the tragic passing of cast member Michael Cuccione.
+The TV series was cancelled at the end of season 2, shortly after the death of cast member Michael Cuccione.